-CVSA OOS Criteria Handbooks at \$25.00 x 40=1000.00
+CVSA OOS Criteria Handbooks and Digital app for phones at \$25.00 x 50=1250.00

 Additional Hazmat books for specific training.
 Ordering 40 books at approximately \$50.00 per book based on previous invoices.

 FMCSR books.
 Ordering a combination of hardback and glove box edition with spiral bindings for an approximate average of \$20.00.